Jakub Mazur

 Generating color previews...

-Images are basically 2D arrays of pixels.
+Images are 2D arrays of pixels.
 Each pixel is one color, and each color is stored as three numbers: red, green, and blue.

 Pixel inspector